Čadca: Industry

 One of the world's largest (and last) producers of vacuum tubes, JJ Electronic has a factory in Čadca.

 Transport

 Čadca railway station is the town's main station.
 It forms part of the cross-border Žilina–Čadca–Svrčinovec zastávka–Mosty u Jablunkova railway (to the Czech Republic), and is also a junction station for two other lines, one of them also cross-border (to Poland).

 The station offers services to several destinations in the two cross-border countries.
-For the Czech Republic, there are many trains to Ostrava, Bohumin or Prague, operated by trains of the České dráhy and LEO Express companies, and to Poland, there are trains towards Zwardoń.
+For the Czech Republic, there are many trains to Ostrava, Bohumín or Prague, operated by trains of the České dráhy and LEO Express companies, and to Poland, there are trains towards Zwardoń.